The different types of cost structures incurred by a business

 The Importance of Cost Structures and Cost Allocation

 To maximize profits, businesses must find every possible way to minimize costs.
-While some fixed costs are vital to keeping the business running, a financial analyst should always review the financial statements to identify possibly excessive expenses that do not provide any additional value to core business activities.
+While some fixed costs are vital to keeping the business running, a financial analyst should always review the financial statements to identify possible excessive expenses that do not provide any additional value to core business activities.

-Cost allocation is an important process for a business because if costs are misallocated, then the business might make wrong decisions, such as overpricing/underpricing a product, or invest unnecessary resources in non-profitable products.
+Cost allocation is an important process for a business because if costs are misallocated, then the business might make wrong decisions, such as over/underpricing a product, or invest unnecessary resources in non-profitable products.
 The role of a financial analyst is to make sure costs are correctly attributed to the designated cost objects and that appropriate cost allocation bases are chosen.

 Cost allocation allows an analyst to calculate the per-unit costs for different product lines, business units, or departments, and, thus, to find out the per-unit profits.
 With this information, a financial analyst can provide insights on improving the profitability of certain products, replacing the least profitable products, or implementing various strategies to reduce costs.